neobeach/core/README.md

 ```

 ## Versions
-The current version of the core is build/tested on the following dependency versions:
+The current version of the Core is build/tested on the following dependency versions:
 ```text
 node: "18.13.0"
 npm: "8.5.0"